mberry/blog-source/source/_posts/debugging-rust-in-visual-studio-code.md

 VSCode should detect rust and offer to create a launch.json template.
 From there it needs a few tweaks.

 For a binary the launch.json configuration file simply needs to be pointed towards the build folder which should be target/debug/<your binary>.
-Example
+Example:
 ```json
     "program": "${workspaceFolder}/target/debug/my_binary"
 ```
-For debugging libraries or binary tests/benchmarks it's a bit more complicated, first requiring a temporary test build, so run ```cargo test``` initially.
+For debugging libraries or binary tests/benchmarks it's a bit more complicated, first requiring a temporary test build, so run `cargo test` initially.
 This will build into the same debug folder but the filename will have a hash appended indicating it's a for running tests.
 You'll need to copy that filename into launch.json.
 Example:
 ```json
     "program": "${workspaceFolder}/target/debug/my_binary-9734ad86acd71825"
 ```
 Upon cleaning and recompiling this hash can change requiring the path to be updated periodically.

 Finally it needs a new parameter - cargo.
-I''ve included extra arguments, ```-- --nocapture``` prints stdout to the console.
+Also included are extra arguments, `-- --nocapture` which prints stdout to the console, sometimes useful.
 You'll notice running the tests internally in vscode by clicking run tests has this option selected by default
 ```json
     "cargo": {
         "args": ["test", "--" , "--nocapture"]